runxel/rhino-secrets/README.md

 ### Joining fails
 You might run into cases where you just can't seem to be able to join your surfaces into a solid.
 In those circumstances you should try to use `! _RemoveAllNakedMicroEdges`.
 You have to type that in – it is in no toolbar or menu.
 [For Rhino 5 the similar command is `_testRemoveAllNakedMicroLoops`.]

+### Control UnrollSrf
+Unrolling an object can not be directly controlled in Rhino, the result might be unintentional.
+There is a small trick however, which will help you: Using `_UnjoinEdge` splits the polysurface at the selected edges in place, the subsequent `_UnrollSrf` will follow those "break marks".

 ### To Infinity...